gbabohernest/100-Days-of-Code/progress/progress.md

 **Thoughts**

 - Solving coding exercises these past days has help me understand some new concepts as well as remembering some old ones.
 I believe it has help with my confidence and also improving my problem solving skills.
 I know it is still a challenge but am up for it and gradually I will get there. :)

+## Day 10 [June 15, 2023]

+**Today's Progress**

+- Work on solving some kyu in javascript
+- Wrote a function name descendingOrder that take any non-negative integer as an argument and return it with its digits in descending order.
+I was able to achieve this by calling the to string method on the integer argument, which turn the integer to a string and then I called the split method on the string.
+The split method return an array containing each element in the string.
+I then sort the string by calling the sort method and finally i call the reverse method to reverse it and called the join method to join them all together as a single string.
+Knowing that the task was asking for a number to be return, I used the + operator next to the name of the string to convert it back to number.
+This works only if all the characters in the string are digits.

+**Thoughts**